-My approach
+My approach.

-In my work, I primarily draw on the psychodynamic approach which is a non-directive form of therapy that aims to get to the root of experience and create lasting change.
+In my work, I primarily draw on the psychodynamic approach, which emphasises the relevance of early experience and unconscious processes.
 Our sessions will be led by you and whatever you would like to discuss.
-You might use the space to explore your early experiences, relationships, past trauma, painful memories, dreams or recurring relational or emotional difficulties.
+You might use the space to explore your formative experiences, relationships, past trauma, painful memories, dreams or recurring relational or emotional difficulties.
 Although you will take the lead on what is spoke about, I work relationally and see therapy as ‘two minds in the room’ meaning that I will be present and engaged with you, offering thoughts and reflections.
-Together we may begin to draw links between your past and present, pay attention to unconscious material and work to identify patterns and themes in your life that might be holding you back.

 I have experience working with the following challenges:

-• Anxiety / Panic
+• Anxiety / panic

 • Depression and low mood